xdevplatform/labs-sample-code/README.md

 # Twitter Labs Sample Code

 Sample code for Twitter Developer Labs.
-Each preview has a folder where you can find sample code for the preview.
+Each available preview has a folder where you can find sample code.

 ## Getting Started